sxyazi/go-collection/README.md

   </details>

-- Map: Iterates over and sets the value of the elements in the slice
+- `Map` iterates over and sets the value of the elements in the slice

   <details>
   <summary>Examples</summary>